dankctb/GPUNetBench/HBM_LAT-BW/README.md

 - **With Random Delay:**
   Randomizing the injection schedule is expected to smooth the latency distribution, reduce both tail latency and average latency, increase effective bandwidth, and reduce overall execution time compared to previous case.

-## License

-This project is released under the MIT License.
-Feel free to use, modify, and distribute the code.